Elevated Brownies Recipe | Download for FREE!

 The mental buzz may be nice for those who tend to be quite relaxed normally, but this may be too overwhelming and cause anxiety in many.

-Jack the Ripper
+2. Jack the Ripper

 Some even report feeling dizzy and disoriented after smoking this intense sativa strain.

-Durban Poison
+3. Durban Poison

-Another pure sativa strain, Durban Poison produces very energizing effects that may raise your heart rate a bit too much after smoking, making you feel unsettled and probably a little shaky.
+Durban Poison produces very energizing effects that may raise your heart rate a bit too much after smoking, making you feel unsettled and probably a little shaky.

-Trainwreck
+4. Trainwreck

 Trainwreck is another one of the worst strains for anxiety out there.
 The strain tends to have high levels of THC, creating intense highs that can feel overwhelming, especially for beginners.

-Trainwreck is a sativa-dominant strain, and in high doses, it may create feelings of anxiety or paranoia
+Trainwreck is a Sativa-dominant strain, and in high doses, it may create feelings of anxiety or paranoia.

-Girl Scout Cookies (GSC)
+5. Girl Scout Cookies (GSC)

-We know you don’t want to hear this, but many consumers find that the classic GSC strain is one of the worst strains for anxiety.
+We know you don’t want to hear this, but many consumers find that the classic GSC strain is one of the worst weed strains for anxiety.

 Girl Scout Cookies may be one of the most well-known strains in the world, but this hybrid is also known for creating strong feelings of discomfort because of the head rushes it can bring.
 The higher the dose, the more intense of a head rush you’ll get with this potent strain.

-Best Strains for Calming the Nerves
+Best Strains for Anxiety

 Sunset Sherbert